____ OUR CERTIFICATIONS

 4. Overlooking Cross-functional Implications: Products don't operate in isolation.
 A Product Manager who doesn’t integrate business needs may fail to understand how product decisions impact other departments like sales, marketing, or customer support, leading to potential misalignments, inefficiencies, or missed leverage within the organization.

-2. Product Discovery
+2. Solution Discovery

 A Product Manager should discern between simply brainstorming solutions and systematically ensuring those solutions are Desirable, Feasible, and Viable, striking a balance that delivers both user value and business relevance.
 "Ideation" involves the collaborative generation of solutions, often with designers and other team members, while maintaining a keen focus ensures that efforts don't generate rework, waste time, or squander resources.
 Prioritizing solutions that encompass these three attributes ensures the product’s success, and by extension, the company’s success.